unstoppabledomains/dev-docs/getting-started/glossary.md

 The process of validating information, such as domain ownership, and registering that onto the blockchain.

+### Minting Manager

+The [naming service](#name-service) [smart contract](#smart-contract) that manages the minting of second-level domains.
+The Unstoppable Domains team primarily uses the Minting Manager, but its interface also supports delegating the minting process to other parties via [Meta Transactions](/manage-domains/delegating-transactions.md).

 ### Name Service

 A bundle of [smart contracts](#smart-contract) hosted on the blockchain responsible for defining domain ownership rules, storing domain [records](#record) and [metadata](#metadata), [minting](#minting), [resolving](#domain-resolution), and [burning](#burn) domains.